jdfnc24/DayZAnimationPluginDemo/README.md

 Also included is an unpacked SVD (rifle) sample mod, and .blend samples of the IK, w_states, and fire animations for this SVD.

-Using Mikero's DeAnmGUI.exe (paid version of Mikeros tools) is highly recommended and will make life a lot easier.
+Using Mikero's DeAnmGUI.exe (paid version of Mikeros tools) is highly recommended, but not required.

 # Adding The Plugin To Blender